2827 Fort Missoula Rd.

 - Each participant gives feedback on their program and how they’re feeling during the exercise.

-- We welcome spouses or family members to participate in Rehab also.
+- We welcome spouses or family members to participate as well.

-- Eating healthful foods.
-Our registered dietician will visit several times over the course of your therapy to give advice about healthy eating, including how to create a heart-healthy diet plan that you can stay with and enjoy.
+- Healthy Diet: Our registered dietician will visit several times over the course of your therapy to give advice about healthy eating, including how to create a heart-healthy diet plan that you can stay with and enjoy.

-- Quitting smoking.
-If you smoke, quitting is one of the best steps you can take to improve your health.
-We offer counseling about ways to quit, and we work with your physician to help make your smoking cessation program work for you.
+- Quitting Smoking: If you smoke, quitting is one of the best steps you can take to improve your health.
+We offer counseling on ways to quit, and we work with your physician to help make your smoking cessation program work for you.